rakowskamr/fMRI_VBM_analysis/README.md

 2. VBM folder
 - VBM_Preprocessing.m - performs VBM preprocessing
-  * Segmentation into 3 tissue probability maps (grey matter, GM; white matter, WM; cerebrospinal fluid, CSF), with 2 Gaussians used to model each tissue class, very light bias regularisation (0.0001), 60 mm bias FWHM cut-off and default warping parameters.
+  * Segmentation into 3 tissue probability maps (grey matter, GM; white matter, WM; cerebrospinal fluid, CSF)
   * Spatial normalisation with DARTEL, where the GM and WM segments are used to create customized tissue-class templates and to calculate flow fields.
 These are subsequently applied to the native GM and WM images of each subject to generate spatially normalised and Jacobian scaled (i.e., modulated) images in the MNI space, resampled at 1.5 mm isotropic voxels.
   * Smoothing with 8 mm FWHM Gaussian kernel, in line with the fMRI analysis.
 - fMRI_SecondLevel_onewayTtest.m - performs group-level one-way t-tests of the VBM data, separately for GM and WM (as specified by 50% tissue probability maps)